EdwinWenink/archive_fever/content/posts/50-quiz_yourself_in_vim.md

 ### N.B.

-You can of course also write a script to collect the questions and dump them in a file.
+You can of course also write a standalone script to collect the questions and dump them in a file.
 On Unix-like systems, you could do something like this:

 ```bash